Definition of Stormwater

 - Educate our employees and citizens about reducing pollutants in stormwater runoff.
 This helps to determine the source of pollutants, which can help localities to better target future program efforts.
 Citizen input is very helpful in reporting illicit dumping into storm drains.

 Many of these activities are required by the Federal Clean Water Act and are included in the City’s Municipal Separate Storm Sewer System (MS4) Permit.
-Click here to learn about the City’s MS4 Permit Program and Program Plan.

-Click here to learn how you can report Stormwater Pollution.
+Learn how you can report Stormwater Pollution.